luckyos-code/chromecast-redirect/README.md

 This Google Cast sender implements two buttons using the Cast Application Framework (CAF).

 ## Use case
- 1. Using a Chromecast button mock up to redirect to the page we actually want to cast
+ 1. Using a Chromecast button to redirect to the page we acutally want to cast
- 2. Starting a cast tab session utilizing a real Chromecast button
+ 2. Starting a cast tab session utilizing a Chromecast button

 ## Implementations
-* _redirect-button_: Chromecast button unable to cast; Intended usage: redirecting to the page
+* _redirect-button_: Chromecast button that won't cast because of redirect; Intended usage: redirecting to the page
-* _cast-button_: Chromecast button able to cast; Intended usage: casting the page via cast tab
+* _cast-button_: Chromecast button meant for casting; Intended usage: casting the page via cast tab
 * _redirect-cast-example_: Implementation showcasing a solution to the specified use case using both buttons

 ## Setup Instructions